 At construction sites approximately one third of the time is spent on transports, rearrangements, downtimes and the search for materials.
 Around 90% of megaprojects are significantly delayed, over budget or display other deviations from planning.
 All of these factors cause unnecessary costs for the companies involved in the construction process.

-Artificial intelligence is expected to increase efficiency throughout the entire value chain – from the production of building materials to the design, planning and construction phase itself, and facility management as well.
+Digital inspectors can increase efficiency throughout the entire value chain – from the production of building materials to the design, planning and construction phase itself.

-BrainMatter automates the inspection of any visual or visualizable asset via images, video, underground radar, point cloud, lidar, and/or heatmap.
-It automatically recognizes and classifies deviations from plans and regulations, errors and other changes, triggering an immediate action based on business rules.
+Digital inspectors on the edge automatically assess every visible asset via images, video, underground radar, point cloud, lidar, and heatmaps.
+They automatically recognize and classify deviations from plans and regulations, defects, and changes which trigger an immediate action based on logical next best action rules.

 As one of the world’s leading digital airports, Schiphol is looking to increase its level of customer satisfaction through process optimization.
 Schiphol presented us with the following goals:

 Road inspections are very labor-intensive and time-consuming tasks.